netdata/netdata/health/notifications/rocketchat/README.md

 - one or more channels to post the messages to.
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Rocket.Chat
+## Configure Netdata to send alert notifications to Rocket.Chat

 > ### Info
 >